nerufuyo/nerufuyo/README.md

 ### Glad to see you here!
 I am a student at a university in Indonesia.
 I majored in Information Engineering.
 There I learned a lot about Web Programming to Mobile Programming.
 I also studied basic materials such as Algorithms, Basic Programming, Data Structures to AI.

 I am very interested in Front-End Development both in the field of Website and Mobile.
 I studied website programming languages such as HTML, CSS, Javascript, and some of the frameworks.
 I also studied mobile programming languages such as Java, Dart, down to the frameworks that are usually used.
-Then, thank you for visiting my Gihub Profile🖐️
+Then, thank you for visiting my Github Profile🖐️

 <br/>